Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 • What can the user do to come back from it?

 The first and most basic step you can take is to provide a clear error message to the user to communicate with transparency.
 This way, they can regain some confidence and trust by being able to get their bearings.
-Clarity is achieved by an explanation that is visible, and accessible and helps them prevent creating the same error in the future.
-Always assume that the user may not fully understand the error, and provide context or secondary links is a lifeline.
+Clarity is achieved by an explanation that is visible, and accessible and helps them prevent getting the same error in the future.
+Always assume that the user may not fully understand the error, and provide context or secondary links as a lifeline.
 The method of recovery should be consistent for similar types of errors, and while prevention is a great strategy, don’t assume that things can’t go wrong.
-Errors could be created even with the best prevention systems in place—the power could go out, or they don’t recall that maintenance is scheduled while they’re in the middle of their workflow.
+Errors could be created even with the best prevention systems in place.
+The power could go out, or they don’t recall that maintenance is scheduled while they’re in the middle of their workflow.
 Find ways of recognizing and rectifying the situation in whatever way you can on your end.
 A good rule of thumb is that if there are any data restrictions set for the user, providing a method to meet those restrictions is always helpful.

 Image upload example

-Matching columns when uploading data example:
+Matching columns when uploading data example

-If uploading a single image can already be cause for annoyance, we can see how much more loaded things can get when you’re uploading a .csv file.
+If uploading a single image can already be cause for annoyance, we can see how much more loaded things can get when you’re uploading a CSV file.
 Many platforms need to map specific columns or rows to their own labels in the database, otherwise the data will be processed incorrectly (or outright rejected).
 Instead of repeated attempts at notifying the user of the errors, a higher quality of UX could allow the user to clarify and map the particular column or row in question to the correct data point.
-This very literally allows people to fix their errors and avoids blocking and getting people to simply ‘try again’.
+This very literally allows people to fix their errors and avoids blocking and getting people to simply "try again".

 Matching between System and Real Worlds brings up some really interesting points around handling cases where you are making interactions emulate UX patterns…or perhaps you need to pave the way for a new way of thinking..